The role of the Collection Development Policy is to serve primarily as a planning document, and is to be reviewed annually.

-The acquisition of e-resources that will allow members to benefit from access to scholarly material, regardless of their location, is a top priority for future collection development.
+The acquisition and maintenance of e-resources that will allow members to benefit from access to scholarly material, regardless of their location, is a top priority for future collection development.

 Additionally, the Oman Library seeks to provide increased access to cultural materials including works of modern and historical literature from and about the region, in alignment with the mission to promote cultural awareness.

 Ultimate responsibility for decisions regarding the development and maintenance of the Oman Library collection rests with the head librarian.
 The librarian may assign responsibilities to part-time staff and interns as appropriate.
 Suggestions for the acquisition of materials are encouraged, however the final acquisition decision rests on the librarian and depends on various factors.
 Acquisition of materials is discussed below, in the “Criteria for Selection and Evaluation of Library Resources” section.